Guitar Chord Reference

 Root – Minor 3rd – Perfect 5th

-Guitar Fingering
+Standard Fingering

-x24432 — barre at 2nd fret, ring finger 4th fret 4th string, pinky 4th fret 3rd string
+barre at 2nd fret — index bars all 5 strings at 2nd fret, ring finger 4th fret D string, pinky 4th fret G string

-Found in keys
+Found in Keys

-B minor, D major, G major, A major
+B minor (i) D major (vi) G major (iii) A major (ii)

-Character & Usage
+Character & Sound

 Common Uses

-How to Play the B Minor Chord
+How to Play the B Minor Guitar Chord

 Explore Chord Voicings Interactively

-The MusoKit Chord Finder shows every voicing for every chord — on guitar, piano, and bass.
+The MusoKit Chord Finder shows every voicing on guitar, piano, and ukulele — with audio playback.

 Open Chord Finder →